Skip to content

 Approach Best for What you author

-Easy specialist + easy profile The same specialist relaunched with the same managed-agent name, working directory, credential lane, mailbox, and launch posture.
-One specialist plus one or more easy profiles authored over that specialist.
+Specialist + project profile The same specialist relaunched with the same managed-agent name, working directory, credential lane, mailbox, and launch posture.
+One specialist plus one or more project profiles authored over that specialist.

 Explicit recipe + launch-profile Teams that need precise control over the underlying recipe (skills list, setup bundle, prompt-mode default, mailbox-source declaration) and over the full birth-time launch contract.
-A recipe authored through project agents recipes ... plus a launch profile authored through project agents launch-profiles ....
+A recipe authored through internals native-agent recipes ... plus a launch profile authored through internals native-agent launch-dossiers ....

-An easy specialist is still a convenience layer over the full recipe system.
-Under the hood, specialist create generates the same projection structure (roles/<name>/, tools/<tool>/auth/<creds>/, the recipe under .houmao/agents/presets/<name>.yaml) that the low-level project agents recipes ... commands produce — it just does it in one step.
+An specialist is still a convenience layer over the full recipe system.
+Under the hood, specialist create generates the same projection structure (roles/<name>/, tools/<tool>/auth/<creds>/, the recipe under .houmao/agents/presets/<name>.yaml) that the low-level internals native-agent recipes ... commands produce — it just does it in one step.
+Project-local custom skills now follow the same pattern: register them canonically under .houmao/content/skills/ through project skills ..., then bind those registered skill names to specialists.

-Specialist → Easy Profile → Instance → Managed Agent
+Specialist → Project Profile → Instance → Managed Agent

 flowchart TD